Posted on May 2, 2018 and last updated on May 21, 2026

 • Sights: vernal pools

 The land trust explains that the Wabanaki word tatnic might mean “the quaking place” and if so, likely refers to the region’s quaking bogs.
-Quaking bogs, which I believe are named for their shakiness when walked on, are also known as swingmoors. 🙂
+(In the UK, quaking bogs are also known as schwingmoors.)

 The walking here is mostly easy, with some gently rolling terrain.

-Directions: The trailhead is on Tatnic Road, next door to 2462 Tatnic Road, about 1,200 feet from the intersection with Cheney Woods Road.
+Directions: The trailhead is at 2460 Tatnic Rd, about 1,200 feet from the intersection with Cheney Woods Road.

 Let me know if you have any trail updates or corrections!